vincepr/md/docs/csharp/examples/parellism.md

-# Parallel For foreach and Task.WhenAll in C#
+# Parallel For foreach and Task.WhenAll in Csharp

 ```cs